 Separate into 30g rounds, then bake at 180°C for 20 minutes.
 Halfway through baking sprinkle grated cheese over the top of the rolls.

-Belmond Le Manoir aux Quat’Saisons is a culinary treasure trove in the heart of Oxfordshire, perfectly blending French heritage with English philosophy.
+Le Manoir aux Quat’Saisons, A Belmond Hotel, Oxfordshire is a culinary treasure trove, perfectly blending French heritage with English philosophy.
 This recipe from Chef Patissier Benoit Blin perfectly captures that national duality.
 Originally from Alsace, the bread is best made with a light and hoppy English beer.

 For the dough: